wso2/k8s-api-operator/scenarios/scenario-7/README.md

     ```
         curl -X GET "https://<external IP of LB service>:9095/storepj/v1.0.0/products" -H "accept: application/json" -H "Authorization:Bearer $TOKEN" -k
     ```
-    - Once you execute the above command, it will call to the managed API (product-pj), which then call its endpoint("products" service) available in the cluster.
+    - Once you execute the above command, it will call to the managed API (product-pj), which then call its endpoint("products-privatejet" service) available in the cluster.
 If the request is success, you would be able to see the response as below.
     ```
         {"products":[{"name":"Apples", "id":101, "price":"$1.49 / lb"}, {"name":"Macaroni & Cheese", "id":151, "price":"$7.69"}, {"name":"ABC Smart TV", "id":301, "price":"$399.99"}, {"name":"Motor Oil", "id":401, "price":"$22.88"}, {"name":"Floral Sleeveless Blouse", "id":501, "price":"$21.50"}]}
     ```